 The Privacy Shield is voluntary in the USA, so it is up to you to ensure that your merchant account service provider has voluntarily committed to compliance and is certified annually per US law requirements.
 The merchant account service provider will also keep you updated on requirements that must be implemented on your website, if any, to ensure compliance.
 Compliance with the EU-US Privacy Shield affects information gathered on prospects and customers via your website, and this may require revisions of privacy and opt-in or opt-out policies on your site.

 Being certified under the EU-US Privacy Shield will give your business a boost if you attract customers from Europe.
 But if your customers are based in the USA only, GDPR and the EU-US Privacy Shield has no impact on your legal compliance at this time.

 What are the Benefits of Joining the EU-US Privacy Shield?

 By voluntarily joining the Privacy Shield in the USA and agreeing to compliance, your business can freely trade with all European citizens without having first to confirm whether or not they are EU citizens.
 All EU requirements for prior approval of data transfers are automatically complied with, and you need provide no further proof of compliance with respect to these credit card transactions.
 In other words, your business can trade without interruption.

 Whether your online business trades with customers in Europe or not, joining the Privacy Shield makes sense because you never know what opportunities might present themselves in the future.
 Even for local customers, knowing that your business takes privacy rights, data security, data control and governance seriously can only be a positive move.
 The Privacy Shield offers your business some formal protection and is a useful tool for GDPR compliance.
 It is also cost-effective, particularly for small to medium-sized businesses.

-For more information about GDPR and how it affects your business, or to open a merchant account, please call (888) 924-2743 or go to Charge.com.
+For more information about General Data Protection Regulation and how it affects your business, or to open a merchant account, please call (888) 924-2743 or go to Charge.com.